adaltas/node-shell/src/index.coffee.md

       else if is_object argv
         params = argv
       else
-        throw "Invalid Arguments: first argument must be an argv array, a params object or the process object, got #{JSON.stringify argv}"
+        throw Error "Invalid Arguments: first argument must be an argv array, a params object or the process object, got #{JSON.stringify argv}"
       # Print help
       # return unless params
       if commands = @helping params